-I do not think Orlando has Uber, so using Mears for transportation is ideal.
+I do not think Orlando has Uber, so using Mears for transportation is ideal when coming from the airport.
 We took the shuttle from the Airport to the Hotel.
-But it took so long to wait for the shuttle and the shuttle had several other people to drop off before us, which took hours, before we arrived to the hotel.
+But it took so long to wait for the shuttle and the shuttle had several other people to drop off before us, which took hours before we arrived at the hotel.

 Where to Stay.

 We stayed at the Loews Royal Pacific Hotel.
 This hotel is a four-star Universal Hotel with an Asian Pacific theme.
 The hotel is a bit pricey.
 Universal Studios does offer a cheaper hotel option.
 The cheapest being Cabana Bay (which does have some good onsite activities) and most recently added the Aventura Hotel which looks really nice.
 These hotels are cheaper, fun hotels, and do have their perks.
 This is a really good option for those who are looking to save money but still want conveniences such as early admission and free transportation to the parks.
 They also have more expensive hotels as well.
 This hotel was priced right in the middle and there are MORE perks that come with being at this hotel and it was worth the extra dollars per night in my opinion.

 - The Express Pass: The express pass allows you to get through the rides faster by skipping the line, and retails for $89.
 But the express pass is included in your stay at the Royal Pacific.